Dorcas: In Christian tradition

 Basil of Caesarea refers to Dorcas as an example in his Morals (rule 74): "That a widow who enjoys sufficiently robust health should spend her life in works of zeal and solicitude, keeping in mind the words of the Apostle and the example of Dorcas."
 She is also commemorated in poems by Robert Herrick ("The Widows' Tears: Or, Dirge of Dorcas") and George MacDonald ("Dorcas").

 Feast

-The Catholic Church commemorates St Tabitha on October 25, the same date as the Eastern Church.
+Though some sources affirm that Catholic Church commemorates St Tabitha on October 25, the latest official edition of the Roman Martyrology. has no mention of a commemoration of Dorcas or Tabitha on that or any other day.
+The same date is given as that of the celebration in the Eastern Church.

 Dorcas societies, which provide clothing to the poor, are named after her.

 The Eastern Orthodox Church celebrates Saint Tabitha the Widow, raised from the dead by the Apostle Peter, on October 25.

-The Evangelical Lutheran Church in America also places their joint commemoration on January 27, immediately after the male missionaries remembered after the feast of St. Paul's Conversion, but the Lutheran Church Missouri Synod (LCMS) commemorates these three faithful women on October 25.
+The Evangelical Lutheran Church in America holds a joint commemoration for Dorcas with Lydia and Phoebe on January 27, immediately after the male missionaries remembered after the feast of St. Paul's Conversion, but the Lutheran Church Missouri Synod (LCMS) commemorates these three faithful women on October 25.

 In 2022, Dorcas was officially added to the Episcopal Church liturgical calendar with a feast day on 25 October.